-Does your material contain figures or complex subjects and would you like to find out how to make it more appealing?
+Does your marketing collateral contain figures or complex subjects and would you like to find out how to make it more appealing?
 Use an infographic that presents your complex content in a clear and attractive way.
 Nobody loves long uninterrupted content that includes a summary or a deluge of numbers.
 Spruce up your content by adding an illustration that includes the data that you want to present to your audience.

 Whatever you decide to do is entirely up to you of course.
 Whether you pick a pie chart, an illustration, a flow chart or a graph, choosing the right infographic is far from easy.

 The infographic that goes with the above image is no exception.
-It includes thirteen reasons why infographics have such an effect on our brain.
+It includes thirteen reasons why infographics have such an effect on our brains.
 Infographics present a large amount of complex data in a clear and appealing visual way.
 Take a look at the complete infographic here.